U.S. & Georgia Constitution and Government Requirements

 - Receiving AP credit or credit from another institution prior to transfer to GCSU

 - Taking the U.S. and Georgia Constitution tests administered by the Testing Center.
 Students who opt to take the tests instead of POLS 1150 will be required to take the course after three unsuccessful attempts at passing either test.
 Students who are registered for POLS 1150 will not be allowed to sign up for the U.S. or Georgia Constitution tests during the semester they are taking the course.

 Transfer Students who bring credit for the core American government course for a non-University System of Georgia institution have satisfied the U.S. constitution portion of the requirement but not the Georgia Constitution portion.
 In these circumstances, a student must pass only the Georgia Constitution test administered by the Testing Center.

 To prepare for the U.S. Constitution test, students can check out an American Government textbook.
-The textbook is available at the GC Library's reference desk.
-To prepare for the Georgia Constitution test, students can check out the Georgia Government Study Guide at the GC Library's reference desk.
+The textbook is available at the GCSU Library's reference desk.
+To prepare for the Georgia Constitution test, students can check out the Georgia Government Study Guide at the GCSU Library's reference desk.